beckym223/manual_work/E6_long_edited.md

 cited above, this estimate seems trivially small: more than an order of magnitude smaller than the gain from ending a 10-percent inflation!
-5 The comparable figure using a Hodrick-Prescott trend  with the smoothing parameter 400 is 0.022.
 Even if we do not know exactly how much consumption risk would be removed by an op- timal monetary and fiscal policy, it is clear that it would fall far short of the removal of all